ericcorriel/tinytrump-assets/README.md

 In short, I do not see a big man when I look at donald trump.
 Quite the opposite.
 I see a small-minded and petty man.
 So small.
 I see tiny trump.
 And I am not alone.

-tiny trump gives those who see through trump’s bluster a means to exert themselves in a publicly visible and meaningful way.
+tiny trump gives those who see trump as small a means to exert ourselves in a publicly visible and meaningful way.

 ~Eric Corriel